San Leandro Cherry Pickers: History

 In 1909, San Leandro hosted a semi–professional team, playing in the Transbay League.

 The 1910 San Leandro "Grapevines" began minor league play in the Class D level Central California League during the season.
 On April 24, 1910, Healdsburg moved to San Leandro, a week after the league began play on April 17, 1910.

 When the Central California League ended their season on November 6, 1910, the Healdsburg/San Leandro Grapevines were in second place.
 The Grapevines ended the Central California League regular season with a record of 17–11, finishing 1.0 game behind the first place Richmond Merchants, as Pop Wieland served as manager.

 With Pop Wieland returning as manager, the 1911 San Leandro "Cherry Pickers" continued Central California League play and won a championship in a shortened season.
 When the league folded, San Leandro ended their 1911 season with a record of 10–3, while in first place in the final standings.
 After beginning play on April 9, 1911, the Central California League permanently folded on July 9, 1911, with the Cherry Pickers 2.0 games ahead of the second place Alameda Alerts.

+The Central California League did not return to play in 1912.
 San Leandro has not hosted another minor league team.